Corporate Governance

 The Company Secretary engages annually with proxy advisors in advance of the AGM.

-3. Take into account wider stakeholder and social responsibilities and their implications for long-term success
+Take into account wider stakeholder interests, including social and environmental responsibilities and their implications for long-term success

-Long-term success relies upon good relations with a range of different stakeholder groups both internal (workforce) and external (suppliers, customers, regulators and others).
-The board needs to identify the company’s stakeholders and understand their needs, interests and expectations.
+Long-term success relies upon good relations with a range of different stakeholder groups.
+The board should periodically identify the company’s key stakeholders – for example, suppliers, customers, employees, communities, regulators, or others.
+The board should understand their needs, interests, and expectations.

 Feedback is an essential part of all control mechanisms.
-Systems need to be in place to solicit, consider and act on feedback from all stakeholder groups.
+Systems need to be in place to solicit, consider and act on feedback from all stakeholders.

 The Origin Group is committed to sustainable progress in all aspects of our business – for our people, customers, suppliers, environment and the communities we operate in.
 This is evidenced and underpinned by our vision and values.

-The Origin Group encourages feedback from our customers through a number of channels including our sales managers, agronomists and at iFarm demonstrations and trade fairs.
-Feedback is also received through social media such as Facebook and Twitter.
+The Origin Group encourages feedback from our stakeholders through a number of channels including our sales managers, agronomists and at iFarm demonstrations and trade fairs.
+Feedback is also received through social media such as Facebook and X (formerly Twitter).
 Origin operates across a diverse range of communities with differing needs in different geographies.
 The Group is committed to engaging with and supporting the communities in which we operate.
+The Origin Group recognises the value of sharing our ideas and information with each other and our stakeholders, for our continued success.

-4. Embed effective risk management, considering both opportunities and threats, throughout the organisation
+Embed effective risk management, internal controls and assurance activities, considering both opportunities and threats, throughout the organisation

-The board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy; companies need to consider their extended business, including the company’s supply chain, from key suppliers to end-customer.
+The board needs to ensure that the company’s risk management framework identifies and addresses all relevant risks in order to execute and deliver on its stated purpose and strategy.
+Companies need to consider not only the enterprise view but also their extended business, including the company’s entire supply chain, other material third parties (including suppliers of outsourced services) and any reliance on strategic partners.

-Setting strategy includes determining the extent of exposure to the identified risks that the company is able to bear and willing to take (risk tolerance and risk appetite).
+Setting strategy includes determining the extent of exposure to the identified principal risks that the company is able to bear and willing to take (risk tolerance and risk appetite).
+The company should ensure that a balanced view of risk is achieved, and, as well as threats should consider opportunities and the potential for value creation.
+The board should ensure that all potential risks are considered, on a proportionate and material basis, including those relating to climate change.

 The Board considers risk to the business at the Audit and Risk Committee meetings (at least 4 meetings are held each year) with the risk register being updated every six months by each business unit.
 The Company formally reviews and documents the principal risks to the business at least annually.
 Both the Board and the senior management team are responsible for reviewing and evaluating risk.